DaluS/CHIMES/Tutorial-model.md

 * classic functions defined somewhere else and called in `'func':`
 * "lambda" (un-named function)

-`Pygemmes` is going to READ the function and the names of what you call.
+`chimes` is going to READ the function and the names of what you call.
 So put the right names inside !
 For example : `func': lambda Ir,delta,u,K: Ir-delta*u*K`, the system will look at the fields named `Ir`, `delta`, `u`, `K` to compute the value.

 * If your field is in `differential`, it is assumed that what you define is its time derivative (like in the previous example)
 * If your field is in `statevar`, it is assumed that what you define is the value.